argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ### Filter and sort by metadata, responses, and suggestions

-<h4>Filter</h4>
+#### Filter

 If the dataset contains metadata, responses and suggestions, click on **Filter** in the **control panel** to display the available filters.
 You can select multiple filters and combine them.

 !!! note
     Record info including metadata is visible from the ellipsis menu in the record card.

-=== "By metadata properties"

 From the `Metadata` dropdown, type and select the property.
 You can set a range for integer and float properties, and select specific values for term metadata.

-=== "By responses from the current user"

 From the `Responses` dropdown, type and select the question.
 You can set a range for rating questions and select specific values for label, multi-label, and span questions.

 !!! note
     The text and ranking questions are not available for filtering.

-=== "By suggestions"

-    From the Suggestions dropdown, Filter the suggestions by `Suggestion values`, `Score` , or `Agent`
+From the Suggestions dropdown, filter the suggestions by `Suggestion values`, `Score` , or `Agent`.

-<h4>Sort</h4>
+#### Sort

 You can sort your records according to one or several attributes.